Selenium Client Driver¶

 For local Selenium scripts, the Java server is not needed.

-To use Selenium remotely, you need to also run the Selenium grid.
-For information on running Selenium Grid: https://www.selenium.dev/documentation/grid/getting_started/
+To use Selenium remotely, you need to also run a Selenium Grid.
+For information on running Selenium Grid: https://selenium.dev/documentation/grid/getting_started/

 Use The Source Luke!¶